SMcGregor199/ellision-gpt/ellison-excerpts.md

 > "Wright believed in the much abused idea that novels are "weapons"—the counterpart of the dreary notion, common
 > among most minority groups, that novels are instruments of good public relations.
 But I believe that true
 > novels, even when most pessimistic and bitter, arise out of an impulse to celebrate human life and therefore
 > are ritualistic and ceremonial at their core.
-Thus they would preserve as they destroy, affirm as they reject.
+Thus they would preserve as they destroy, affirm as they reject."
-> -"Ralph Ellison, “The World and the Jug”, in *The Collected Essays of Ralph
+> -Ralph Ellison, “The World and the Jug”, in *The Collected Essays of Ralph
 > Ellison*, ed.
 John F.Callahan, Modern Library, 2011.
 Kindle edition.

 **Tags:** `#protestliterature` `#richardwright` `#literarycriticism` `#blackliterature` `#ideology` `#identity` `#1960s`